Since there are tons of WordPress hosting providers, it can be difficult to choose the right one that fits your need.

 Domain names are used in URLs to identify particular web pages.
 For example, https://happierfreelancing.com is the domain name for this website, Happier Freelancing.

 Anyone can buy a domain name that isn’t already registered by another person or business.
-The domain name is anything from $0.99 up to hundreds or thousands of dollars, depend on how popular it is.
+The domain name is anything from $0.99 up to hundreds or thousands of dollars, depending on how popular it is.

 Some WordPress hosting provides a FREE domain name for a year.
 If you are not sure how long you’ll keep your website, choose a plan that includes a FREE domain for a year.